imagej/imagej.github.io/_pages/scripting/jruby.md

 ### Importing classes

-If you need to use classes that aren't in the `java.*` or `ij.*` hierarchy—or if you are developing JRuby scripts in the [Script Editor](/scripting/script-editor)—you will have to include them explicitly.
+If you need to use classes that aren't in the `java.*` or `ij.*` hierarchy—or if you are developing JRuby scripts in the [Script Editor](/scripting/script-editor) of [ImageJ2](/software/imagej2)—you will have to include them explicitly.

 {%- include warning/importing-classes lang='JRuby' -%}